wenjunthenwj/wenjunthenwj.github.io/docs/index.md

 <i>:octicons-dot-fill-16: Electronic and Dance music </i>

-Recently one of my favourite EDM artists is Porter Robinson.
-I was so inspired to get back into playing and making music after watching [his concert](https://www.youtube.com/watch?v=THjekE5p2aw&t=1634s) in Singapore in 2023.
+One of my favourite EDM artists is Porter Robinson.
+I was so inspired to get back into playing and making music after watching [his concert](https://youtu.be/THjekE5p2aw) when he came to Singapore in 2023.
 His newest album 'Nurture' is probably my favourite album so far on spotify and I love almost every song in that album.

 <i>:octicons-dot-fill-16: J-Pop and soundtrack for Makoto Shinkai Movies </i>